Wamuza1/PyBer_Analysis/README.md

 2. Which city types are generating the most money
 3.    which types of cities need more driver support.

-V. Isualize has given us a brand-new assignment.
 Using our Python skills and knowledge of Pandas, we created a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, we created a multiple-line graph that shows the total weekly fares for each city type.
 Finally, we submited a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
 # Results:

 We used Python skills, Pandas libraries, and mattplotlib in jupyter notebook and retrieved a variety of outputs such as: